ibriz/CPS/Frontend/README.md

-    ├── src                             # The source directory in the project │   ├── Assets                      # Assets of the Project │   ├── Images                  # The images used in the project │   ├── Components                  # Presentational Components used in the project │   └── Constants                   # Constants Used in the Project
+    ├── src                             # The source directory in the project │   ├── Assets                      # Assets of the Project │   ├── Images                  # The images used in the project │   └── Styles                  # The styles (css/scss) used in the project.
+    │   ├── Components                  # Presentational Components used in the project │   └── Constants                   # Constants Used in the Project
-    │   └── Containers                  # Container Components (Pages) used in the project │   └── helpers                     # Helper files used in the project │   └── Hooks                       # Custom Hooks for the project │   └── Redux                       # The directory for all the redux related files │   └── Constants               # The constants used in redux sagas (url endpoints)
+    │   └── Containers                  # Container Components (Pages) used in the project │   └── Helpers                     # Helper files used in the project │   └── Hooks                       # Custom Hooks for the project │   └── Redux                       # The directory for all the redux related files │   └── Constants               # The constants used in redux sagas (url endpoints)